Why the Dave Ramsey ‘Pay Off the Mortgage’ Rule Is Costing High-Income Households $400,000 Over a 25-Year Retirement

 1. Pull your mortgage rate and remaining balance from your servicer’s statement.
 Write down the after-tax cost: your rate multiplied by one minus your marginal bracket, if you itemize.

-2. Compare it to a conservative expected return on a 60/40 portfolio.
-If your after-tax mortgage cost is meaningfully below that, prepayment is destroying wealth.
+2. Compare that figure to a conservative expected return on a 60/40 portfolio.
+If your after-tax mortgage cost is meaningfully below that expected return, prepayment is destroying wealth.

 3. Run the side-by-side in any free amortization calculator using your actual surplus.
 Test three scenarios: today’s rate, a 1% higher portfolio return, and a 1% lower one.

 4. Account for liquidity.
 Every dollar you prepay locks into illiquid home equity.
-A HELOC is not the same as a brokerage account during a job loss or medical event.
+A home equity line of credit is a different instrument entirely from a brokerage account during a job loss or a medical emergency.

-Ramsey’s rule is right for the household bleeding cash on bad debt.
-For a high-income couple with a fixed mortgage below their expected portfolio return, the same rule is the most expensive piece of free advice they will ever take.
+Ramsey’s rule is right for the household bleeding cash on high-rate debt.
+For a high-income couple carrying a fixed mortgage below their expected portfolio return, that same rule becomes the most expensive piece of free financial advice they will ever take.

 Photo of Ian Cooper